igornog/toolbox/README.md

 # hiring-support

-## toolbox to help the sellers with tech support tickets
+## toolbox to help Sami sellers with tech support tickets